JeffryBooher/brackets-bookmarks-extension/README.md

 Bookmarked lines with Live Editing Syntax Errors will show using a different color

+ `View > Show Bookmarks Panel` To see all bookmarks of open files (open, temporary views and views of files in the working set which may not have been open yet)

 ##TODO
 1. Localize.
 I've set this extension up for localization so please contribute pull requests to translate this extension
 1. Sync bookmarks if files are changed externally...
 Use a hash of the line maybe?